qcf-568/OmniIML/README.md

 Each of the pickle file is a Python dict, where keys are corresponding image names and values are annotations.

-The Omni-IML model and code are expected to be released before conference.
+The Omni-IML model and code are expected to be released in a month.